Free: How To Find Out if Someone Is a Felon, See Criminal Records

 When searching felony records, it’s important to be prepared for what the searcher may find.
 If the person with the record is a friend, family member or other associate, the searcher will need to decide where to go from there.

-For example, if someone is getting to know a new potential love interest, it’s vital to know if that person has been convicted of a felony sex offense as this could pose a danger to the searcher, and knowing how to find out if someone is a felon makes a difference.
+For example, if someone is getting to know a new potential love interest, it’s vital to know if that person has been convicted of a felony sex offense as this could pose a danger to the searcher, and discovering if someone is an offender makes a difference.

 Also, knowing if someone has a history of other violent offenses can help the person decide if they still want to associate with the individual.
 Many factors can be considered when making a decision such as the nature of the crime, if there are multiple felony offenses, and how long ago the last offense or conviction was.